 My LGBTQ+ health advocacy work has taken many forms, including editing The Remedy, speaking, teaching and community service.
 I co-chair the board of the Catherine White Holman Wellness Centre, a low-barrier wellness centre for trans and gender-diverse people in Vancouver, BC, and am a former board member of the Canadian Professional Association for Transgender Health.

 I have a PhD in interdisciplinary studies (or, as I prefer to call it, a choose-your-own-adventure PhD) and a Master’s degree in communication.
 My qualitative research focused on the intersections of gender, power and care work in the health system, and how organizational structures and policies have the potential to shape people’s lives for better and for worse.
 It taught me a lot about using research-informed stories to change systems.

 My resume also includes campus radio DJ, cabaret host and go-go dancer for a queer punk band.
-Now that I’m almost 40 and co-parenting a one year-old you’re more likely to find me going to bed at 9:00pm and waking up early to a grinning baby and a strong cup of coffee.
+Now that I’m in my 40s and co-parenting a toddler you’re more likely to find me going to bed at 9:00pm and waking up early to a grinning kiddo and a strong cup of coffee.
 I’m very much a morning person (and with mornings like those, who wouldn’t be?).